Turkey men's national basketball team

 Turkey has competed at every major international basketball tournament.
-Their greatest achievements are winning two silver medals on home soil at the EuroBasket (2001), and FIBA World Cup (2010) respectively.
-Turkey has also won two gold (1987, 2013), one silver (1971), and three bronze (1967, 1983, 2009) medals at the Mediterranean Games.
-They also won the gold medal at the 1981 Balkan Championship.
+Their greatest achievements are winning two silver medals at the EuroBasket, one on home soil in 2001, and another in 2025.
+They have also won silver at the FIBA World Cup, as hosts in 2010.
+Turkey won two gold (1987, 2013), one silver (1971), and three bronze (1967, 1983, 2009) medals at the Mediterranean Games.
+They also won a gold medal at the 1981 Balkan Championship.

-Currently, Turkey stands 16th in the FIBA World Ranking.
+Currently, Turkey stands 12th in the FIBA World Ranking.

 History

 Ahmet Robenson was known as being the first organizer of basketball in Turkey.
 In 1936, Turkey played its first ever basketball match against Greece, winning 49–12.

 For many years basketball was a little-known sport in Turkey, but when the American drama The White Shadow started airing in the country, it gained popularity.
 However, the national team at the time lacked experience and could not win any international tournaments until the 1980s, when Turkey won the gold medal at the 1981 Balkan Championship and the 1987 Mediterranean Games.

 At the club level, Efes Pilsen was the first Turkish club to win a European Cup in any team sport, the 1995–96 FIBA Korać Cup.
 Since then, basketball in Turkey has grown immensely, as the national team began to play a major role in international tournaments.
-The Turkish national team won the silver medal at both EuroBasket 2001, and the 2010 FIBA World Cup.
+Turkey won the silver medal at both EuroBasket 2001, and the 2010 FIBA World Cup.

 1930s–1940s

+Turkey’s debut at international tournaments, came with the 1936 Summer Olympics, where they recorded two defeats against Chile and Egypt.

 Turkey's European Championship debut came at the EuroBasket 1949.
 The Turks split their six matches in the seven-team round robin tournament, finishing with three wins and three losses for fourth place.
+Hüseyin Öztürk, who was the scoring leader of the tournament, won the MVP award.